vijayanajay/meta-trader/docs/tasks.md

 ---

-### Task 30 — Implement Single-Pass Historical Simulation to Fix Catastrophic LLM Stats Recalculation

-*   **Rationale:** (Hinton/Nadh) The current implementation for gathering historical statistics for the LLM audit is catastrophically inefficient.
-It triggers a *full, separate backtest* on all data prior to the current signal.
-This "loop-within-a-loop" is the single greatest performance bottleneck when signals are frequent.
-The correct, scientific approach is to calculate these accumulating statistics in a single, point-in-time correct pass.
-This task replaces the repetitive, brute-force recalculation with an efficient, single-pass pre-computation.
-*   **Status:** Done

----

 ## Epic 9: Intelligent Exit Logic Refinement

 *Goal: To address the core flaw of the passive exit strategy by introducing a profit-taking mechanism that is philosophically consistent with the mean-reversion entry signal.
 This epic aims to drastically reduce drawdown and improve the Sharpe Ratio by closing trades once their statistical edge has been realized, rather than holding them and re-introducing market risk.*

 ---

-### Task 31 — Implement Mean-Reversion Profit Target Exit (Exit at Middle Bollinger Band)
+### Task 30 — Implement Mean-Reversion Profit Target Exit (Exit at Middle Bollinger Band)

 *   **Rationale:** (Hinton) The current exit logic is asymmetrical.
 We have a rule for when we are wrong (ATR stop-loss) but no rule for when we are right, leading to profit decay and catastrophic drawdowns.
 The strategy's entire premise is reversion to the mean.
 Therefore, the most scientifically sound exit is the moment this reversion occurs.
 (Nadh) This is the most pragmatic and simplest effective change.
 It replaces an arbitrary timeout with a data-driven, dynamic target (the mean) that is already being calculated.
 This aligns the exit with the entry thesis, completing the strategy's logical loop with minimal code complexity.
 *   **Items to implement:**